noelboss/featherlight/README.md

 ================================================

 	variant – String:  null
 Pass your own CSS class to adjust the styling of the lightbox according to your need.
-You can also use the  `data-featherlight-variant` attribute on the element triggering the lightbox.

 ================================================